paultopia/conlaw_casebook/spring-2022-iteration/32a-establishment.md

 - Legislative prayer: ok, mainly because it's an old tradition. *Marsh v.
 Chambers*, 463 U.S. 783 (1983)

-- Finally, public-provided religious monuments on public property.
-Ten commandments in the courthouse, nativity scene in city hall.
-That's the subject of one of our cases in this area, *McCreary County v.
-ACLU*.
-We'll focus on the application of the Lemon Test here to try to make sense of it.

 ## Theoretical foundations

-Generally, we might describe at least four broad ideas, all of which are constantly battling, and none of which has won (although the last has clearly lost, despite Scalia's urge for it to win):
+Generally, we might describe at least four broad ideas, all of which are constantly battling, and none of which has won:

 "Wall of separation": Jefferson.